UTAustinSPS/data-analysis/data_analysis/_sources/Mathematica/structure.rst

 Evaluating Symbolic Expressions
 -------------------------------
-When we have an expression, such as "x^2", we need not have "x" defined (as seen above) for *Mathematica* to run.
-In fact, *Mathematica* gives us considerable flexibility if we choose not to define "x", and instead use the "replacement" operator instead:
+When we have an expression, such as :code:`x^2`, we need not have :code:`x` defined (as seen above) for *Mathematica* to run.
+In fact, *Mathematica* gives us considerable flexibility if we choose not to define :code:`x`, and instead use the "replacement" operator instead:

 ::